Frequently Asked Questions

 Success is not guaranteed in this age group, as there are many factors involved, including the child's own motivation and ability to self-monitor their fluency.

-If you are seeking a second opinion we will discuss your child’s current treatment program, rate of progress, the outlook for improved fluency outcomes and other treatment options.
 The parent who has had primary involvement in running the Lidcombe Program with the child should attend the second opinion appointment.
 Any other Speech Pathology reports would also be helpful.

 -